apptainer/apptainer-admindocs/installation.rst

 Install Debian/Ubuntu packages
 ------------------------------

-Pre-built Debian/Ubuntu packages are available on PPA (Personal Package Archive) and GitHub and only for the amd64 architecture.
+Pre-built Debian/Ubuntu packages are available on PPA (Personal Package Archive) and for the amd64 and arm64 architecture.
 For the non-setuid installation use these commands:

 .. code::